 Hudi is seen walking back to the bus, across the park at Houghton winery.
 Other students can be seen in the far background.

-Within several days after that, I had to bid farewell to two of my best friends during my study in St Mark’s: Sung Ho and Heinz.
+Within several days after that, I had to bid farewell to two of my best friends in St Mark’s: Sung Ho and Heinz.
 Their study ended on the same day, in one Friday in late October 1997.
-For me, it was quite a sad moment for me.
+For me, it was quite a sad moment.
 They had been friends for most of my study period in here.
 Indeed, both have made history as being the first of its kind friend for me: Sung Ho was among first non-Indonesian friend for me, while Heinz was the first European friend I’ve ever had.
 Milo knows how I felt about it, so much that he put my story into a subject in one exam!

 The last Friday coffee break at Queen’s pub with Sung Ho and Heinz.
 From left to right, me, Rosalina, Sung Ho Park, Milo Bogdanovic, Hudiono Handoyo, and Heinz Gubler.
 Other students can be seen on other tables.
-St. Mark’s International College’s tennis court can be seen in the left background.
+St. Mark’s International College’s tennis court (which was demolished in 1999) can be seen in the left background.
 I don’t understand why our mood in the photo looks sombre?

-At night after that, we made a farewell party dinner, where Sung Ho invited us for a dinner in one Korean restaurant at William Street in the city.
-Se we gladly accept the invitation.
+At night, we made a farewell party where Sung Ho invited us for a dinner in one Korean restaurant at William Street in the city.
+So we gladly accept the invitation.
 Later in the evening (around 6pm), we gather in front of Seoul Buffet Korean restaurant in Northbridge.
-It was me, Heinz, Maria, Denise, and some other students.
+It was me, Heinz, Maria, Denise, and some other students who came for the dinner.
 It was quite cold that evening, so everyone wore proper attire.

 Seoul Buffet restaurant at Northbridge was the place where we had farewell meal with Sung Ho Park.